freshe/poddl/README.md

 -l = Only display list of episodes
 -n [n] = Download a single episode
 -n [n-n] = Download a range of episodes
+-s = Store files as nnn.<ext>, where nnn counts from 1..number of files

 <h3>Precompiled binaries</h3>